tarwn/lessthandot-hugo/blogs/content/posts/2008-08-30-find-out-the-recovery-model-for-your-dat.md

   - sql server

 ---
 You want to quickly find out what the recovery model is for your database but you don't want to start clicking and right-clicking in SSMS/Enterprise Manager to get that information.
 This is what you can do, you can use databasepropertyex to get that info.
-Replace &#8216;msdb' with your database name
+Replace 'msdb' with your database name

 sql
 select databasepropertyex('msdb','Recovery')